Simon Fraser Tolmie: Early life

 Tolmie had a pioneer lineage, which aided him in his political aspirations.
 He was the son of Dr. William Fraser Tolmie, a prominent figure in the Hudson's Bay Company and a member of both the colonial assembly of Colony of Vancouver Island and the Legislative Assembly of British Columbia.
 William Fraser was early supporter of Scottish industrialist reformer Robert Owen, and was a strong supporter of women's suffrage in British Columbia.
-His maternal ancestry was Indigenous and representative of the marriages of Indigenous women and French and Scottish men who worked in the fur trade.
+His maternal ancestry was Métis and representative of the marriages of First Nations women and French and Scottish men who worked in the fur trade.
 Tolmie's mother, Jane Work, was the daughter of John Work, a prominent Victoria resident, Hudson's Bay Company Chief Factor, and member of the former colony's assembly.
-Jane's ancestry was Indigenous.
-Her mother was Josette Legace, a daughter of an Indigenous woman from the Spokane area and Pierre Legace, a French-Canadian trapper father.
+Jane's mother was Josette Legace, a Métis daughter of a First Nations woman from the Spokane area and Pierre Legace, a French-Canadian trapper father.
 Born in Victoria, Tolmie spent his early life on his family's vast farm, Cloverdale (the Victoria neighbourhood bears its name).
 He graduated from the Ontario Veterinary College in 1891 and later became the Dominion Inspector of Livestock.